mplpl/unrar_amiga/README.md

 * 4MB RAM (unrar needs 2.6MB on its own)

 Exact memory utilization depends on the size of compressed files.
 For instance, my test archive with one 2.0GB file in it needs 32MB of RAM to unpack.

+There is also one another version for the classic AmigaOS with the reduced memory footprint.
+Size of this 'mini' version (the file name is 'unrar_aos_mini') is only ~330KB, it can run on systems with 2MB of RAM and it does not need ixemul library.
+But there are also limitations:
+* no support for national characters conversion
+* no localization (runs in English only)

 <h2>Details</h2>